Lellolxs/Lellolxs/README.md

 - 👋 Hi, I’m @Lellolxs, but you can call me Peter.
-- 👀 I’m interested in Web development, and maybe girls too...
+- 👀 I’m interested in Python, C#, and Web development, and maybe girls too..
 - 🌱 I’m currently learning.. a lot.
 - 📫 How do you reach me?
 You dont.
+I'm a loner :>

 <!---
 Lellolxs/Lellolxs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.